 A Statistical Individual--Dorothea Lange's Farm Security Administration photo: "Unemployed lumber worker goes with his wife to the bean harvest.
 Note social security number tattooed on his arm.
 Oregon.
 See general caption number 46."
 Courtesy of the Library of Congress.

 How Our Days Became Numbered: Risk and the Statistical Individual in the United States, 1873–1935

 How Our Days Became Numbered begins with the struggles that life insurers in the second half of the nineteenth century faced as they made Americans statistical.
-They came under fire for their racially discriminatory mortality forecasts after the Civil War; they struggled against insider critiques of the vast “observational communities” they built to write risks from Americans’ bodies and pasts; they endured sceptical interrogations by New York state officials who saw corruption in actuaries’ “smoothing” away of the chance inherent to capitalism.
+They came under fire for their racially discriminatory mortality forecasts after the Civil War; they struggled against insider critiques of the vast "observational communities" they built to write risks from Americans' bodies and pasts; they endured skeptical interrogations by New York state officials who saw corruption in actuaries' "smoothing" away of the chance inherent to capitalism.